Economy of Asia: Secondary sector

-Many developed-nation firms from Europe, North America, Japan and South Korea have significant operations in developing Asia to take advantage of the abundant supply of cheap labor.
+Many developed-nation firms from Europe, North America, Japan, Taiwan and South Korea have significant operations in developing Asia to take advantage of the abundant supply of cheap labor.
 One of the major employers in manufacturing in Asia is the textile industry.
 Much of the world's supply of clothing and footwear now originates in Southeast Asia and South Asia, particularly in Vietnam, China, India, Thailand, Bangladesh, Pakistan, and Indonesia.

 Tertiary sector

-Asia's top ten important financial centers are located in Hong Kong, Singapore, Tokyo, Shanghai, Beijing, Dubai, Shenzhen, Osaka, Seoul and Mumbai.
+Asia's top ten important financial centers are located in Hong Kong, Singapore, Tokyo, Shanghai, Mumbai, Beijing, Dubai, New Delhi, Shenzhen and Seoul.
 India has been one of the greatest beneficiaries of the economic boom.
 The country has emerged as one of the world's largest exporters of software and other information technology related services.
-World class Indian software giants such as Infosys, HCL, Mphasis, Mindtree, Larsen & Toubro Infotech, Wipro, Rolta, Mahindra Satyam and Tata Consultancy Services have emerged as the world's most sought after service providers.
+World class Indian software giants such as Tata Consultancy Services, Infosys, HCLTech, Mphasis, LTIMindtree, Wipro, and Tech Mahindra have emerged as the world's most sought after service providers.

 Call centers are also becoming major employers in the Philippines due to the availability of many English speakers, and being a former American colony familiar with the American culture.
-Huge corporations from English speaking countries like USA, Canada, Australia and even UK invest in the Philippines because they pay for the employees and companys' miscellaneous costs are cheaper in the Philippines.
-According to CNBC International news last 2014, Philippines became the BPO Capital with an estimated 15.5 billion US dollars of revenue creating more than 900,000 jobs for Filipinos.
+Huge corporations from English speaking countries like USA, Canada, Australia and UK invest in the Philippines because the pay for the employees and companys' miscellaneous costs are cheaper.

-On the other hand, there are also potential huge holes for BPO business.
-The increase of numbers of international banks major huge corporations are trying to cut their annual company expense by changing BPO to AI (Artificial Intelligence).
-If the Philippine government will not think new competitive ideas to maintain the BPO business in the country, the country will lose a billion dollars of revenue by the next 10 years (according to ABS-CBN business news channel).

 The rise of the Business Process Outsourcing (BPO) industry has seen the rise of India and China as the other financial centers.
 Experts believe that the current center of financial activity is moving toward "Chindia" – a name used for jointly referring to China and India – with Shanghai and Mumbai becoming major financial hubs in their own right.

-Other growing technological and financial hubs include Dhaka (Bangladesh), Chittagong (Bangladesh), Karachi (Pakistan), Chennai (India), New Delhi (India), Pune (India), Bangalore (India), Hyderabad (India), Shenzhen (China), Kolkata (India), Jakarta (Indonesia), Kuala Lumpur (Malaysia), Lahore (Pakistan), Metro Manila (Philippines), Cebu (Philippines), Bangkok (Thailand) and Ho Chi Minh City (Vietnam).
+Other growing technological and financial hubs include Bengaluru, Ahmedabad, Pune, Delhi, Navi Mumbai, Chennai, Surat, Hyderabad, and Kolkata in India; Osaka in Japan; Guangzhou, Hangzhou, Tianjin, Dongguan, Chengdu, and Chongqing in China; Manila and Cebu in Philippines; Bangkok in Thailand; Jakarta in Indonesia; Tel Aviv in Israel; Kuala Lumpur in Malaysia; Colombo in Sri Lanka; Dhaka in Bangladesh; Karachi in Pakistan; Ho Chi Minh City in Vietnam; and Abu Dhabi in UAE.